GaelVaroquaux/website/content/science/2025_tabicl_table_foundation.rst

 Describing the statistical structure of tables in general is very subtle.
 They do have some unique statistical features.
-For instance, each column is typically meaningful by itself, and more than linear combinations of columns (data *non rotationally invariant*, cf `[Grinsztajn et al, 2022]
+For instance, each column is typically meaningful by itself, more meaningful than linear combinations of columns (data *non rotationally invariant*, cf `[Grinsztajn et al, 2022]
 <https://proceedings.neurips.cc/paper_files/paper/2022/hash/0378c7692da36807bdec87ab043cdadc-Abstract-Datasets_and_Benchmarks.html>`_).
 For long, tree-based models, in particular gradient-boosted trees, were the models that best captured this statistical structure.